Table of Contents

 -

-You already use Microsoft tools. : If your team works with Excel, Azure, or Office 365, Power BI connects effortlessly.
-You can pull data from spreadsheets, automate reports, and collaborate using Microsoft Teams.
+You already use Microsoft tools : If your team works with Excel, Azure, or Office 365, Power BI connects effortlessly.
+You can pull statistics from spreadsheets, automate reviews, and collaborate the use of Microsoft Teams.

 -

-You need easy, no-code reports. : Power BI’s drag-and-drop interface allows anyone — even non-technical users — to build reports and visualizations.
+You need easy, no-code reports : Power BI’s drag-and-drop interface allows anybody — even non-technical users — to construct reports and visualizations.
 No need for deep coding or complex setup.

 -

-You want flexibility in deployment. : Power BI supports both cloud and on-premises options, making it easier for businesses with specific data security needs.
+You want flexibility in deployment : Power BI helps each cloud and on-premises options, making it less complicated for corporations with precise facts security wishes.

 👉 Choose Looker if…